 10am // Udo: The first ferry to this island is not particularly early, but they can get packed on weekends.
 If you’re visiting on a Saturday or Sunday, be prepared to wait a bit for the next ferry, and don’t forget to buy round trip tickets.
 It’s only a 15-minute ride, so once you’re on the island, head straight from the ferry terminal to Udo Seobin Baeksa, a gorgeous beach just a 10-minute walk from the port.
 Once you’re there, grab some peanut ice cream and walk along the beach.
 Other things to do on Udo are: rent bikes to ride around the island, watch locals dive in the ocean, go horseback riding, grab a coffee on the pier, and hike Udobong.
 I highly recommend having black pork burgers for lunch.

-4pm // Seopjikoji: Once you’ve returned from your half day on Udo, head just a few kilometers down the road to this beautiful look out point.
-If you don’t go now, I’m afraid you’ll be too tired to go at the end of the day, so just muster up the will power to see one more beautiful site.
+4pm // Seopjikoji or Seongsan Ilchulbong: Once you’ve returned from your half day on Udo, head just a few kilometers down the road to the beautiful look out point of Seopjikoji.
+If you don’t go now, I’m afraid you’ll be too tired to go at the end of the day, so just muster up the will power to see one more beautiful site, if only from just a wee bit closer up.
+Alternatively, even closer by is Seongsan Ilchulbong.

-5pm // Seongsan Ilchulbong: By now you may not feel up to any more hiking or walking around, but I promise that these surroundings will be worth the wait.
-I swear you’ll think you’re walking into a scene straight from the highlands of Northern Ireland.
-Seongsan is one of Jeju’s UNESCO World Heritage sites, and you’ll immediately understand why.
+Walking around Seongsan Ilchulbong, I swear you’ll think you’re walking into a scene straight from the highlands of Northern Ireland.
+Seongsan Ilchulbong is one of Jeju’s UNESCO World Heritage sites, and you’ll immediately understand why.
 Two hours is just enough to walk around and take pictures, observe the famous women divers of Jeju, maybe take a boat ride, and hike to the top of the small mountain.
 Going later in the day also allows you to look around without the mid-day sun glaring in your eyes, and with many fewer people.

 Jeju Itinerary Day 2